Multi-Instance Multi-Label Learning

-In some practical tasks we do not have access to the raw objects (i.e., the real objects themselves such as the real images and the real web pages; a raw object may be ambiguous or unambiguous, depending on that whether the raw object has multiple class labels or not; traditionally, a raw object is represented by an instance after feature extraction), and instead, we are given observational data where each ambiguous object has already been represented by a single instance.
-Thus, in such cases we cannot capture more information from the raw objects using the MIML representation.
+In some practical tasks we do not have access to the real objects themselves such as the real images and the real web pages; instead, we are given observational data where each real object has already been represented by a single instance.
+Thus, in such cases we cannot capture more information from the real objects using the MIML representation.
 Even in this situation, however, MIML is still useful.
-We propose the \textsc{InsDif} (i.e., INStance DIFferentiation) algorithm which transforms single-instances into MIML examples to learn.
+We propose the \textsc{InsDif} (i.e., INStance DIFferentiation) algorithm which transforms single-instances into MIML examples for learning.
 This algorithm is able to achieve a better performance than learning the single-instances directly in some tasks.
-This is not strange because for an object associated with multiple class labels, if it is described by only a single instance, the information corresponding to these labels are mixed and thus difficult to learn; if we can transform the single-instance into a set of instances in some proper ways, the mixed information might be detached to some extent and thus less difficult to learn.
+This is not strange because for an object associated with multiple class labels, if it is described by only a single instance, the information corresponding to these labels are mixed and thus difficult for learning; if we can transform the single-instance into a set of instances in some proper ways, the mixed information might be detached to some extent and thus less difficult for learning.

 MIML can also be helpful for learning single-label objects.
-We propose the \textsc{SubCod} (i.e., SUB-COncept Discovery) algorithm which works by discovering sub-concepts of the target concept at first and then transforming the data into MIML examples to learn.
+We propose the \textsc{SubCod} (i.e., SUB-COncept Discovery) algorithm which works by discovering sub-concepts of the target concept at first and then transforming the data into MIML examples for learning.
 This algorithm is able to achieve a better performance than learning the single-label examples directly in some tasks.
-This is also not strange because for a label corresponding to a high-level complicated concept, it may be quite difficult to learn this concept directly since many different lower-level concepts are mixed; if we can transform the single-label into a set of labels corresponding to some sub-concepts, which are relatively clearer and easier to learn, we can learn these labels at first and then derive the high-level complicated label based on them with a less difficulty.
+This is also not strange because for a label corresponding to a high-level complicated concept, it may be quite difficult to learn this concept directly since many different lower-level concepts are mixed; if we can transform the single-label into a set of labels corresponding to some sub-concepts, which are relatively clearer and easier for learning, we can learn these labels at first and then derive the high-level complicated label based on them with a less difficulty.